 The allowed values for the RSSI parameter are in the range from

-0 through RSSI maximum.
+0 through 255 inclusive.
 This parameter is a measure by the PHY of the power observed at the antennas used to receive the current PPDU.
 RSSI shall be measured during the reception of

 the PLCP preamble.
 In HT-mixed format, the reported RSSI shall be measured during the reception of the HT-LTFs.
 In VHT format, the reported RSSI shall be measured during the reception of the VHT-LTFs.
 RSSI is intended to be used in a relative manner, and it shall be a monotonically increasing function of the received power.